 Happy Spring!
-Warmer weather is on the horizon (or already here…hello 80 degrees in April!) and that means we’ll be looking for more ways to keep the oven off and simplify dinner so there’s more time to enjoy the outdoors.
+With the arrival of warmer weather as we head into summer we’ll be looking for more ways to keep the oven off and simplify dinner so there’s more time to enjoy the outdoors.
 Actually, simplifying dinner is pretty awesome any time of year so we’ve rounded up 8 delicious one-skillet meals that use just one pan (for everything!) and no oven, keeping the kitchen cool, and making clean up a breeze.

 Our formula for a satisfying, nutritionally complete one-skillet meal